ray-project/ray/doc/source/serve/production.md

 Check for this variable in your environment to make sure you're using your desired Ray address.
 :::

-(serve-in-production-monitoring)=
+(serve-in-production-inspecting)=

-## Monitoring Your Serve Application in Production with `serve config` and `serve status`
+## Inspecting Your Serve Application in Production with `serve config` and `serve status`

-The Serve CLI offers two commands to help you monitor your Serve application in production: `serve config` and `serve status`.
+The Serve CLI offers two commands to help you inspect your Serve application in production: `serve config` and `serve status`.

 If you're working with a remote cluster, `serve config` and `serve status` also offer an `--address/-a` argument to access your cluster.
 Check out [the previous section](serve-in-production-remote-cluster) for more info on this argument.